We are safely operating at Orange and masks are required for all passengers. LEARN MORE

 Glenorchy Air added its third Gippsaero GA8 Airvan, ZK-ZEA, to the fleet in April 2015.

 On 1 July 2019, James Stokes, a pilot of Glenorchy Air since 2015, purchased the company.
-The company underwent a modern rebranding.
+The company underwent a modern rebranding, which included purchasing a brand new fleet of transfer vans for complimentary pickups, custom branding on our aircraft and a complete renovation of our kiosk inside Queenstown Airport.

 Glenorchy Air purchased a brand new Cessna 206 Stationair HD from Cessna in Kansas, USA.
 This beautiful and modern machine arrived in Queenstown in December 2019.